-The proportion of non-emergency surgeries completed within 26 weeks is increased slightly to 77% in the most recent period.
+The proportion of non-emergency surgeries completed within 26 weeks increased to 79% in the most recent period.
 The COVID-19 reductions in elective surgeries earlier this year have meant that many patients having elective surgery currently have had longer-than-usual wait times.